Associate Professor of Geology, Beloit College

 2023-present

 Lia is currently the lead student curatorial assistant on the paleontological collection at Beloit College.
+She was also a student leader on our recent Wisconsin Cambrian Keck Geology Consortium Project and is undertaking litho- and chemostratigraphic research on Cambrian strata.

 Current Status of the Paleontological Collection at Beloit College